Over 12 million people a year visit their doctors due to knee pain that is affecting their quality of life.

 Most knee procedures are performed arthroscopically.
 During arthroscopy, your surgeon makes three small, puncture incisions around your joint using an arthroscope, a small device with a camera that provides a clear view of the inside of the knee.
 With improvements to arthroscopes and higher resolution cameras, the procedure has become extremely effective for both the diagnosis and treatment of knee problems.

 Rothman Institute physicians are some of the most experienced specialists for knee cartilage surgery, and they can offer comprehensive and caring treatment for you.
-Call Rothman Institute today to schedule an appointment at 800.321.9999.
+For more information, please visit us here or contact us at 1-800-321-9999.